Hey, my name is Delci

 And more times than once, I’ve muttered, “God!
 I would rather be happy than holy!
 Can’t we JUST BE HAPPY??”
 But God wants us holy more than He wants us happy.
 So Bill and I have continued to grow faith, forge forward, and fight on…sometimes still forgetting we don’t war against flesh and blood.
 Marriage is something that can either make or break even the best of us.

 It was during this time that I wrote the book, “Extraordinary You”.
 The story of Shani touched a deep part of me because I so deeply wanted to know that I was extraordinary and that I had a purpose and destiny through God’s grace and empowerment.
-Like each of us, I want my life to have meaning, a purpose and a way to inspire and touch people.
+Like each of us, I want my life to have meaning, a purpose, and a way to inspire and touch people.
 So out of the inspiration of reading John Bevere’s book, “Extraordinary”, “Extraordinary You” was born.

 And now, as each day is filled raising and chasing two beautiful children, I have the mantra running through my head, “You are extraordinary.
 You can fly to freedom and with your faith and the power of Jesus in you, you can be and do your very best.
 And so can you, my dearly, beloved children.”

-That is the legacy I want to leave: children who know they are extraordinary and carry the voice of God, even when life is hard, when life doesn’t turn out as expected, even when it feels like all is lost.
+That is the legacy I want to leave: children who know they are extraordinary and carry the voice of God, even when life is hard when life doesn’t turn out as expected, even when it feels like all is lost.

 And life does have the propensity to get a little messy, doesn’t it?
 Because, of all things, we found ourselves in…

 But Bill was determined… (see?
-There’s that word again!) …to live as a cowboy.
+There’s that word again!) …to live like a cowboy.
 He lives and breathes all things cowboy.
 It’s his memory, his passion, and his future.
 But it is also one of the hardest professions there is and it takes so much out of the body, mind, and spirit.

 It requires so much strength and willingness to keep going when it hurts and is harder than you ever thought possible…and sometimes it takes deep pockets.